It all started HERE

 01

-Filter composition
+Filter Composition

 The filter membrane is composed of a natural mineral fiber (pseudoboehmite AIOHH) and antibacterial ions, and is microscopically coated with activated carbon